John-Abbott-College/3W5-Notes/13-domready.md

 ## Why Do I Need This for Submit Events?

-If your goal is to manage the form data with JavaScript to create custom error messages or perform validation, ou must prevent the default form submission behavior.
+If your goal is to manage the form data with JavaScript to create custom error messages or perform validation, you must prevent the default form submission behavior.
 This is why using `event.preventDefault()` in form submission handlers is necessary.

 ![demo](./assets/1DOM.png)